Updated Fall 2017

 - The two sections for a given field examination must be completed on successive business days.
 For example, if field 1 section 1 is taken on day 1, then field 1 section 2, must be taken on day 2.

-- The examination will be time-released via Blackboard and the student must email the answer to the field committee upon completion (or at the end of the 9 hour block) and carbon copy the Graduate Program Coordinator.
+- The examination will be time-released via Canvas and the student must email the answer to the field committee upon completion (or at the end of the 9 hour block) and carbon copy the Graduate Program Coordinator.

 - Although there will be no formal minimum or maximum number of pages students may submit, the expectation is that the response to each of the written examination questions will be on the order of 7-10 double-spaced typed pages.